 f.
-Coordination Strategy - Taking into account the analyses described in sections "2 a-e" (above), provide a strategy to coordinate core programs to align resources available to the local area to achieve the strategic vision and goals.
+Strategy to Coordinate - Taking into account the analyses described in sections "2. a-e" (above), provide a strategy to coordinate core programs to align resources available to the local area to achieve the strategic vision and goals.

 The region will meet with and consult with all core partners, board members, local employers and other regional stakeholders on a regular and as-needed basis in order to ensure all issues are addressed in a timely manner and to ensure continuous improvement and accessibility.
 These meetings will be held at least quarterly and on an as-needed basis.
+The Business Services Coordinator will also work to implement needed training programs with employers.